 Report this status when services are it is directed at the employer to facilitate the resolution of job retention barriers faced by the participant.
 These services could include:

-- Enhancing communication channels between the employer and participant, - Employer counseling, - Suggesting acceptable work-site accommodations, and - Other on-site interventions with the employer on behalf of the participant.
+- Enhancing communication channels between the employer and participant, - Employer counseling,

+- Suggesting acceptable work-site accommodations, and - Other on-site interventions with the employer.